About the Survey Builder

 You can also set a variety of survey experience choices, such as displaying a progress bar or having questions highlight upon selection.

 Survey Options presents a list of general settings that affect your respondents’ survey experience.
-These settings include a command to add a back button to your survey, display a custom end of survey message, include question numbers for respondents to see, and more.
+These settings include a command to add a back button to your survey, display a custom end of survey message, include question numbers for respondents to see, quotas, translations, scoring, and more.

-You can also set Survey Protection settings.
-For example, you can stop respondents from taking a survey more than once with the Prevent Ballot Box Stuffing option and set date and time ranges for Survey Expiration.
-You can customize the Survey Experience too, such as changing a survey’s language settings.
+You can also set Security settings.
+For example, you can stop respondents from taking a survey more than once, or add password protection to the survey.
+You can customize general settings too, such as changing a survey’s language.

-The Toolbars’ Preview Survey feature lets you view and experience your survey just as your respondents will.
+The preview feature lets you view and experience your survey just as your respondents will.
 This preview provides both computer screen and mobile device preview options.

-The Search tool allows you to find Blocks quickly.
+The search tool allows you to find questions and blocks quickly.
 Just enter a word, or even a part of a word, and the survey will be filtered accordingly.
+Click the search button, then type in the field that appears.

-Sometimes, banners will appear across the top of the survey editor to tell you something important.
+Sometimes, banners will appear across the top of the survey builder to tell you something important.
 We cover some of the most common here.

 Multiple Users Editing the Survey